back

 but Sony's slightly larger than Canon APS-C sensor size is more liable to corner vignetting.

-Eye tube camera adapter clamps
+Eye tube SLR camera adapter clamps

 Traditional eyepiece tubes have about 25mm o.d.,